knadh/koanf/README.md

 ```

 ### Unmarshalling and marshalling
-`Parser`s can be used to unmarshal and scan the values in a Koanf instance into a struct based on the field tags, and to marshal a Koanf instance back into serialized bytes, for example, back to JSON or YAML, to write back to files.
+`Parser`s can be used to unmarshal and scan the values in a Koanf instance into a struct based on the field tags, and to marshal a Koanf instance back into serialized bytes, for example to JSON or YAML files

 ```go
 package main